Icinga/icingabeat/README.md

 ##### `filter`
-Additionally to selecting the types of events, you can filter them  by attributes using the prefix `event.` and  By default no filter is set.
+Additionally to selecting the types of events, you can filter them  by attributes using the prefix `event.`.
+By default no filter is set.

 ###### Examples